 Penske Automotive in Focus

 Penske Automotive (PAG) is headquartered in Bloomfield Hills, and is in the Retail-Wholesale sector.
-The stock has seen a price change of 11.76% since the start of the year.
-Currently paying a dividend of $0.38 per share, the company has a dividend yield of 3.37%.
-In comparison, the Automotive - Retail and Whole Sales industry's yield is 0.57%, while the S&P 500's yield is 1.94%.
+The stock has seen a price change of 19.05% since the start of the year.
+The auto dealership chain is paying out a dividend of $0.39 per share at the moment, with a dividend yield of 3.25% compared to the Automotive - Retail and Whole Sales industry's yield of 0.51% and the S&P 500's yield of 1.88%.

-Looking at dividend growth, the company's current annualized dividend of $1.52 is up 7% from last year.
-Penske Automotive has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 15.49%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Penske's payout ratio is 28%, which means it paid out 28% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $1.56 is up 9.9% from last year.
+Over the last 5 years, Penske Automotive has increased its dividend 5 times on a year-over-year basis for an average annual increase of 14.90%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Penske's current payout ratio is 28%.
+This means it paid out 28% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, PAG expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $5.60 per share, which represents a year-over-year growth rate of 4.87%.
+The Zacks Consensus Estimate for 2019 is $5.47 per share, representing a year-over-year earnings growth rate of 2.43%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report